nastena1606/Demo/README.md

 Intro
 =====
 This is my private repository to store the documents I'm currently working on.
-The docs are saved in the format <doc_name>-<version>-<author>.
+The docs are saved in the format <doc_name>-<version>-<your_name>.
 For example, "Readme-01-AA.md"

 You can contribute to this repo by reviewing existing or adding your documents.